-If the Monitoring Officer on assessing the call-in submitted considers the callin to be valid they will convene a meeting of the Scrutiny Committee within fifteen working days in consultation with the Chair of the Committee.
-Any signatories to the Call-In Notice who are not members of the Scrutiny Committee shall have the right to attend and speak (but not vote) at the Committee meeting.
+On receipt of a valid Call-In Notice the Monitoring Officer will convene a meeting of the Overview and Scrutiny Committee within fifteen working days in consultation with the Chair of the Committee.
+Any signatories to the Call-In Notice who are not members of the Overview and Scrutiny Committee shall have the right to attend and speak (but not vote) at the Committee Meeting.

-If, however, a Call-In Notice is considered not to be valid in the opinion of the Monitoring Officer, having regard to the procedures in these rules and the law, it will not be accepted without prior discussion with the Chair of the Committee.
+If however a Call-In Notice is considered not to be valid in the opinion of the Monitoring Officer, having regard to the procedures in these rules and the law, it will not be accepted without prior discussion with the Chair of the Committee.

-Where a Call-In Notice is not accepted the Monitoring Officer will submit a report to the next available meeting of the Scrutiny Committee giving details of the request and the reasons for not accepting it.
+Where a Call-In Notice is not accepted the Monitoring Officer will submit a report to the next available meeting of the Overview and Scrutiny Committee giving details of the request and the reasons for not accepting it.